Last Updated on 24 June 2024 by Cycloscope

 Continuing on the road you arrive at Spanish Point, a beautiful village where there is also a famous traditional Irish music festival, here you can camp on the beach.

-From Spanish Point to Kilkee the road is in the middle of the fields and a little bit boring, when you arrive in Kilkee the Loophead begins, the initial part (north) is beautiful, there is immediately a fairly epic cliff where you can camp, the road on cliff lasts about 5 kilometers and then you go through the interior in the middle of the fields until you get to the head where there is the lighthouse.
+From Spanish Point to Kilkee the road is in the middle of the fields and a little bit boring, when you arrive in Kilkee the Loophead begins, the initial part (north) is beautiful, and there is immediately a fairly epic cliff where you can camp, the road on cliff lasts about 5 kilometers and then you go through the interior in the middle of the fields until you get to the head where there is the lighthouse.
 On the road, you will meet only a single shop, in front of a church.

 The path around the lighthouse is beautiful, the legend says that there was a mythical fight between a famous Irish hero and a powerful witch.

-Road to Tralee and Dingle peninsula
+Road to Tralee and Dingle Peninsula

 From Kilrush to Killimer nothing special, quiet road to the port from which you take the ferry that costs 5 euros each, the bikes travel for free.